clemir/html2/docs/usage/getting-started.md

 ## Requirements
 * PHP: ^7.1
-* Laravel: ^5.6
+* Laravel: ^5.7
-::: tip
+::: danger
-If you are using an older version of Laravel 5.6, take a look at [older documentation](../old-version/) of this package
+If you are using an older version of Laravel 5.7, take a look at [older documentation](../old-version/) of this package
 :::
 ## Installation
 The preferred way to install this package is through Composer running in your Laravel app:
 ```bash